 It is likely that you have enough research and insights around the industry your business functions in.
 Put these market insights to use when deciding your theme and problem statement, and then let participants surprise you with their innovative solutions and prototype.

-JP Morgan, a multinational investment bank, organized a 36-hour hackathon called the Quant Challenge for undergraduate students of IIT where they wanted to find a solution to the daily problems, their quantitative research and data analytics teams were facing, by using machine learning and derivative modeling.
+JP Morgan, a multinational investment bank, organized a 36-hour hackathon called the Quant Challenge- another of the many excellent hackathon examples- for undergraduate students of IIT where they wanted to find a solution to the daily problems, their quantitative research and data analytics teams were facing, by using machine learning and derivative modeling.
 They formulated the problem statement by emphasizing on their current state, detailed context and supporting data, where they were struggling, and the expected outcome.

 Successful hackathons are often a meeting point of outstanding marketing efforts, remarkable operational efficiency, and execution.
 The planning is indispensable to its success.